2 Anxiety ‘Cheat Codes’ That Give You An Advantage Over Uncomfortable Feelings

 How it works

-This is an acceptance exercise used in Acceptance and Commitment Therapy (ACT).
+The International Journal of Psychology & Psychological Therapy published a review of Acceptance and Commitment Therapy (ACT) that helps to show this impartial observer technique is an acceptance exercise used.
 It reminds you that they're "just" feelings.
-They're not you and they're not bigger than you.
+They're not you, and they're not bigger than you.
 You're always bigger than they are, even when it doesn’t feel that way.

 Advertisement